Jill Duggar And Derick Dillard Return To El Salvador, Ask Fans For Donations

 A post shared by Derick Dillard (@derickdillard) on

 Before Jill Duggar and Derick Dillard left for El Salvador, they wrote a blog explaining their plans and asking for donations.
-This is typical for someone who is going to do missionary work in another country, but there are some things that went wrong.
+This is typical for someone who is going to do missionary work in another country but, there are some things that went wrong.
 There has been a lot of talk about Duggar and Dillard accepting money for mission work while they were back in Arkansas spending time with their families.
-It has been alleged that they used that money for other things, including paying bills and other necessary things when they returned back home from El Salvador.
-This has struck a chord with critics, and it seems that this new trip back to serve is coming under fire because of it.
+It has been alleged that they used that money for other things including paying bills and other necessary things when they returned back home from El Salvador.
+This has struck a chord with critics and it seems that this new trip back to serve is coming under fire because of it.

 There has been a lot of talk about Jill Duggar and Derick Dillard’s income.
 They are paid to appear on Counting On, and Jill’s family has been in the reality television business for quite some time.
 Money likely isn’t scarce, but the small family doesn’t have as much as people may think.
-Critics have hit them hard with accusations, and while there is no investigation underway for the use of the mission funds, several fans have thought twice before sending them money.
-This trip is only for a few months, and despite Jill and Derick asking for a one-time donation of $40 from 600 families to cover expenses, they will be back home before anyone knows it.
+Critics have hit them hard with accusations and while there is no investigation underway for the use of the mission funds, several fans have thought twice before sending them money.
+This trip is only for a few months and despite Jill and Derick asking for a one-time donation of $40 from 600 families to cover expenses, they will be back home before anyone knows it.

 Thoroughly enjoyed the honor of being best man at my favorite bro's wedding this weekend!
 One of the bridesmaids was especially fine ???? she's mine ???? …and Israel got some ring bearer experience on his resume lol.
 Congrats to the happy couple! #wedding #mostbeautifulbridesmaid #ringbearer #bestman